Drug interactions between Escavite and penicillamine

 Applies to: penicillamine and Escavite (multivitamin with iron and fluoride)

 PenicillAMINE and multivitamin with iron and fluoride should not be taken orally at the same time.
-Products that contain magnesium, aluminum, calcium, iron, and/or other minerals may interfere with the absorption of penicillAMINE and reduce its effectiveness.
+Products that contain magnesium, aluminum, calcium, iron, and/or other minerals may interfere with the absorption of penicillAMINE into the bloodstream and reduce its effectiveness.
 You should take multivitamin with iron and fluoride at least 2 hours before or 2 hours after the penicillAMINE dose.
-Contact your doctor if your condition worsens.
+Talk to a healthcare professional if you are not sure whether a product contains something that could potentially interact with your medication or if you have questions on how to take this or other medications you are prescribed.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and food interactions

 You may experience reduced absorption of penicillAMINE in the presence of food.
 The effectiveness of the antibiotic may be reduced.
 PenicillAMINE should be administered one hour before or two hours after meals and at least one hour apart from any other drug, food, or milk.
 This will make it easier for your body to absorb the medication.